ThiliniSanji/SEP_CoolSoftware_Fashion_Girl/README.md

 - Improved User Experience: Provides a more intuitive way to search for visual items.
 - Accessibility: Can be helpful for users who have difficulty describing products in words.

-## Getting Started

-To use AI Commerce Automation, follow these simple steps:

-1. **Clone the Repository:** Clone this repository to your local machine using `git clone https://github.com/isuru0x01/AI-Driven-Ecommerce.git`.

-3. **Configure Settings:** Rename the sample.env to .env and add required APIs.

-4. **Run the Application:** Start the application by running `docker compose up --build` and access it via your web browser.

-5. **Explore and Customize:** Explore the features of AI Commerce Automation and customize them to suit your specific needs.
-Don't hesitate to experiment and innovate!

 ## Contributing

 We welcome contributions from the community to enhance AI Commerce Automation further.
 Whether it's adding new features, fixing bugs, or improving documentation, your contributions are invaluable.